Sybillian/bw-overlay/README.md

 Changes:
 * Adds an icon for most maps in the map selector.
+* Adds icons for each level of diamond upgrade to make it easy to tell at a glance which upgrades you have unlocked.
 * Adds a more visible texture for knockback sticks.
 * Adds a more visible texture for Iron Golem spawn eggs.
 * Makes TNT explosion particles much more transparent.